ajavamind/A3DCamera/docs/PhotoBoothConfiguration.md

 ## Overview
 This document provides a complete reference for the keyboard-driven command interface used to view and modify A3DCamera application parameters.
-The system is designed for on-the-fly configuration in the photo booth directly from the camera interface.
+The system is designed for remote configuration of the photo booth directly.

 ## ⌨️ Usage Instructions